 - Local awareness ads designed specifically for nearby customers

-For maximum effectiveness, ensure your social media ads feature location-specific content and calls-to-action that emphasise local convenience.
+For the best results, make sure your social media ads feature location-specific content and calls-to-action stress local convenience.

-While not paid advertising in the traditional sense, local SEO is a crucial component of any local marketing strategy:
+Local SEO isn’t paid advertising in the usual sense, but it’s a core part of any local marketing strategy:

 - Optimise your Google Business Profile with complete and accurate information